ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

 How to install in the console and use the API
 ---------------------------------------------

-This section shows how to install the toolkit in an specific Python environment and use the API.
+This section shows how to install the toolkit in an specific Python environment and use the API, it is shown how to use the API at model level and toolkit level.

 #.
 Follow the step 1 and 2 described in :ref:`install_toolkit_console_ui`.